Create your first graph

 Section titled “Define the schema in Brahmand”We will use brahmand-client CLI in this tutorial.

-In the brahmand-client CLI, let’s create a node table for the User
+In the brahmand-client CLI, let’s create a node table for the Users in our dataset.

 For